 - There are 16,000 parking spots, and a service station, in the Dodger Stadium parking lots. - An estimated 2 million Dodger Dogs are sold each year at Dodger Stadium. - Two of baseball's legendary announcers have been associated with the Dodgers for a long time.
 Hall-of-Famer Vin Scully, considered to be the greatest baseball broadcaster ever, completed his 67th and final season with the team in 2016.
-Hall-of-Famer Jaime Jarrin, the Spanish language voice of the team, has been a Dodger broadcaster for 64 years, including 2022, after which he retires.
-His son Jorge, was one his broadcast partners from 2012 through 2020. - On April 30, 2014, the Dodgers earned their 10,000th win in team history (Source: Elias Sports Bureau).
-Other teams with at least 10,000 wins are the Braves, Giants, Cubs, Cardinals, Reds, Pirates, and Yankees, who in 2015, became the first American League team to reach 10,000 wins.
-The American League began Major League play in 1901, which is later than the National League teams noted here began.
+Hall-of-Famer Jaime Jarrin, the Spanish language voice of the team, was a Dodger broadcaster for 64 years, through 2022, after which he retired.
+His son Jorge, was one his broadcast partners from 2012 through 2020. - On April 30, 2014, the Dodgers earned their 10,000th win in team history (Sources: Elias Sports Bureau and Baseball Almanac).
+Other teams with at least 10,000 wins are the Braves, Giants, Cubs, Cardinals, Reds, Pirates, Phillies, and Yankees, who in 2015, became the first American League team to reach 10,000 wins.
+The American League began Major League play in 1901, which is later than the National League teams noted here began. - In November, 2022, Elton John's last 3 North American concerts drew a total of nearly 150,000 to Dodger Stadium.